Zotung language: Distribution

-and Tongbu, which moved into Mara land and became Mara.

 Grammar

 Zotung grammar (Zotung: byazeirnázia) is the study of the morphology and syntax of Zotung, a Kuki-Chin language spoken in the Indian subcontinent and Southeast Asia.
 Zotung is an agglutinative language with some elements of fusionality.
 It has become more innovative as fusional elements have increased.
 Its synthetic nature allows for free word order, although the dominant arrangement is subject-object-verb.
 There are definite articles and a morphological indefinite article depending on the source.
 Subject pronouns and object pronouns are often dropped due to its polypersonal agreements found in the plural conjugation of verbs.

 Syntax

 The primary word order is subject-object-verb.
 However, almost all nouns undergo declension, resulting in a fairly free word order.
 For example, the sentence "Kae beikinnka hlaw kasak" (lit.
 'I in church song I sing') can also be ordered as "Kae kasak hlaw beikinnka" (lit.
 'I sing song in church') without losing its original meaning.
 Sentences in Zotung can be formed in many different ways, the most common being dative constructions.
 This construction uses the dative case of nominals and pronominals.
 Dative constructions can occur with almost all verbs.
 An example is given below: